eclipse-openj9/openj9/doc/compiler/jitaas/Testing.md

 ## DOCKER

-Follow the [Docker.md](Docker.md) here for building then testing JITaaS in Docker.
+Follow the [Docker.md](Docker.md) here for building then testing JITServer in Docker.